clarin-eric/DOGlib/README.md

 #### fetch(pid: str, format='dict') -> Union\[dict, str\]

-Tries to match PID with registered repositories and returns dict with collection's license and description, and links to referenced resources within the collection, otherwise returns empty string
+Tries to match PID with registered repositories and returns dict with collection's license and description, and links to referenced resources within the collection, otherwise returns empty string.
 By default, returns dictionary, if format=='jsons' returns a JSON string.
 ```Python
  from doglib import DOG